 This is the essence of what distinguishes the magic of shared holiday meals from merely sitting around the lunch table, brown bags in hand, with others in the break room at work, with each individual doing his or her own thing.

-The problem is that for most plant-based eaters there will inevitably be times – whether at our workplaces, homes, faith communities or with our friends – when we have no choice but to politely abstain from what’s being served and what everyone around us is eating.
+The problem is that for most plant-based eaters, there will inevitably be times – whether at our workplaces, homes, faith communities, or with our friends – when we have no choice but to politely abstain from what’s being served and what everyone around us is eating.

 The truth is that simply saying “no” to food that’s graciously offered to us can be awkward.
-Maybe others are watching us quizzically and we feel on the spot as we politely refuse.
-Or maybe we even feel forced into an on-the-spot explanation of why we’re declining along with a defense of our plant-based diet.
+Maybe others are watching us quizzically, and we feel on the spot as we politely refuse.
+Or maybe we even feel forced into an on-the-spot explanation of why we’re declining, along with a defense of our plant-based diet.

-Plant-Based Solutions for Those Awkward Holiday Moments
+Solutions for Those Awkward Holiday Moments

 The best way to handle such potentially awkward situations is to avert them in the first place!
 If you can’t avert them entirely, there are ways to manage these types of moments with some grace.
 With a little bit of foresight and planning, you can help create a holiday season full of warmth and positive connection by following these tips: